NC has highest day of reported COVID-19 deaths, hospitalizations

 AppHealthCare stated that the three individuals had fully cooperated with isolation instructions and were recovering at home.
 Public health staff had identified close contacts who were in quarantine and will be provided access to testing during their quarantine period.

-The total confirmed case count for Watauga residents is 14 with five individuals who had active cases and were in isolation, and 18 others who were in quarantine due to risk of exposure.
+The total confirmed case count for Watauga residents was 15 as of May 29 with six individuals who had active cases and were in isolation, and 18 others who were in quarantine due to risk of exposure.
 Additional data can be found on the AppHealthCare website dashboard at www.apphealthcare.com/covid-19-information/covid-19-data-dashboard.

 Jennifer Greene, the health director of AppHealthCare, encouraged community members to “show your care for others” by practicing the 3Ws — wear a cloth face covering, wait six feet from others and wash hands frequently or use hand sanitizer.